John McGuire (Virginia politician): Political career

-McGuire faced criticism for his presence in Washington, D.C. on January 6, 2021.
-While acknowledging media reports that he had been present at the pro-Trump rally outside of the Capitol Building, McGuire denied participating in the subsequent attack on the United States Capitol.

-Legislative bills and positions

 McGuire spent his first two years with Republicans holding a narrow majority in the House of Delegates.
 His bill to put veterans' ID on Virginia drivers' licenses won approval and was signed into law.
 Running for re-election in 2019, McGuire cited "giving teachers a 5% pay raise without raising your taxes while balancing the budget" as the key legislative achievement of his first two years, and "Jobs, the opioid crisis, and education" as the three top issues facing the next general Assembly.